Lincoln-Araujo/ux-engineer-portfolio/README.md

 ---

 ### 3. UX Guidelines Explorer (Demo Project)
-A demo project created during my postgraduate course to practice **Next.js + Tailwind** with accessibility, filtering, pagination, and a mock scanner.
+A demo project created based on Baymard’s descriptions of the catalog and scanner to practice **Next.js + Tailwind** with accessibility, filtering, pagination, and a mock scanner.
 I **designed the layouts and coded the entire app myself**.

 **Tech Stack:**
 ![Next.js](https://img.shields.io/badge/Next.js-15-000000?logo=nextdotjs&logoColor=white&style=flat)